-Why you will love this?
+Why will you love this?

 Ingredients needed

-- mango pulp - store-bought Alphonso mango or any other
+- Mango pulp - store-bought Alphonso mango or any other

-- sugar (depending on how sweet you like)
+- Sugar (depending on how sweet you like) -

-- heavy whipping cream 16 oz
+- Heavy whipping cream, 32 oz

-- unflavored gelatin
+- Unflavored gelatin

-- Toppings - pistachios, strawberry slices, wafers
+- Toppings - pistachios, mango pulp, chopped mango, cherry, strawberry slices, whipped cream, or wafers

 How to make Mango mousse?